Table of Contents

 The FDA and most diabetes care experts recommend using glucose control solution as a baseline in a few different situations:

 - Any time you open up a new vial of test strips.
-This helps ensure that the strips in the new vial are properly calibrated
+This helps ensure that the strips in the new test strip vial are properly calibrated

 - The first time you measure your blood glucose with a new meter.
 This makes sure that the new device is working properly

 - Any time you drop a monitoring device.
-This can help make sure that the device isn’t damaged and is still accurate
+This can help guarantee your blood glucose meter accuracy.

 - Any time you get a drastically different or very unexpected result.
 Sometimes devices malfunction, and checking your device can make sure that you’re planning appropriately.